rippedpiracy/docs/Utilities/Misc.md

 [**URL Pages**](https://jstrieb.github.io/urlpages/) - Create and view web pages stored entirely in the URL.

+[**Test Adblock**](https://d3ward.github.io/toolz/adblock) - Check if your adblocker is blocking enough hosts.
+The tool tries to connect to the most common domains for different categories (ads, analytics, bug tracking, social trackers, mix and OEMs).
+Not a one-size-fits-all test.

 # Informational

 [**Spyware Watchdog**](https://spyware.neocities.org/articles/) - Site which periodically analyzes apps for spying behavior and helps you mitigate it.